 For anyone in love with art and good food, Florence is a must-see European destination.

-This Florence Travel Guide includes: top Florence attractions, my travel itinerary for 3 days, insights, places to eat, travel tips and photos.
+This Florence Travel Guide includes top Florence attractions, my travel itinerary for three days, insights, places to eat, travel tips, and photos.

 Insights about Florence

-I’ve dreamt about visiting Florence and wept a bit 2 years ago, when I had first planned for this trip and then wasn’t able to go.
-Back then, I was painting on a regular basis and visiting Uffizi gallery was on top of my bucket list, this art gallery being home to some of the most impressive artworks in the world.
+I’ve dreamt about visiting Florence and wept a bit 2 years ago when I had first planned for this trip and then wasn’t able to go.
+Back then, I was painting on a regular basis, and visiting The Uffizi Gallery was on top of my bucket list, this art gallery being home to some of the most impressive artworks in the world.

 Last December, I got a break and decided to visit Florence and the famous Cinque Terre.

 Surprisingly, the reality of Florence is very different from what you see on a travel guide, but it doesn’t disappoint when it comes to great art and good food.